harrison-bytelion/test_deploy/README.md

 * [RSpec](https://github.com/rspec/rspec-rails) is used for the testing framework
 * [Rspec API Documentation](https://github.com/zipmark/rspec_api_documentation) is included to generate tests based on the rspec tests in the acceptance folder
 * [Brakeman](https://github.com/presidentbeef/brakeman) is used to scan the application for vulnerabilities, can be included in the build process before deployment
+* [Active Admin](https://github.com/activeadmin/activeadmin) can be used to view and manage the data within the API.

 ## Project Setup
 ### Install Ruby